Shannon Keeler Piano/Middle C Songbook: A Beginner's Song Collection for Kids

 Once you get it down and all of the boxes are filled in, try singing it while you play.
 Have fun!

-Pop Goes the Weasel Instructional Video.mp4
+Pop!
+Goes the Weasel Lesson Video